odetteswaan/TodoList/README.md

+## As API's are slow it may take 1-2 min to display todo list
 #  Frontend (React):
 User interface to create, read, update, and delete (CRUD) to-do items.
 Makes HTTP requests (using fetch or